cb2866/cb2866/README.md

 <h1 align="center">Hi 👋, I'm Cynthia!</h1>
-<h3 align="center">A Software Engineer from the Bronx, New York</h3>
+<h3 align="center">A Tech Enthusiast from The Bronx, New York</h3>

-- 🔭 I’m currently working on a project called MedExperts, a Q&A platform for medical professionals in the field of pulmonary medicine.
-Check out the repository in my pinned projects below.

-- 🌱 I’m currently studying **data structures, algorithms, and data visualization**
+- 🔭 Although relatively new to coding, I come from a non-profit background and am passionate about leveraging technology for good!

 - 👨‍💻 All of my projects are available at [https://cynthia-brito-mena.netlify.app/](https://cynthia-brito-mena.netlify.app/)